Control Multiple Channels with a Call Center Partners

 Call Center Outsourcing

-If you want to pursue multi-channel marketing, you can leverage call center outsourcing to improve the customer experience.
+If you want to pursue multi-channel marketing, you can leverage call centers to improve the customer experience.
 There are several different ways you can do this and achieve your goal of extending your reach in your market.

 One way is to work with your call center service company to implement customer experience management.
 Track customer satisfaction over a period within the call center to see what methods customers respond to and which ones lack consumer appeal.
-You can also examine the reports your outsource company provides in order to expand your customer profile.
+You can also examine the reports your call center partner provides in order to expand your customer profile.
 Once you have fleshed out your customer profile, begin to research how this profile works in different marketing channels.

 The third way to leverage a call center service is to use them for all of your outbound calling and then create an in-house Internet-based customer solution center.
 This will allow your customer service agents to focus on learning one method of communication with your customers and improve the quality of service they provide.